How To Build Your Food Business Part 2Updated May 4, 2022

 In this second part of the article you will learn how to build your brand’s online presence, how to interact with your target consumer on social media platforms, how to use marketing tactics effectively and how to make your product stand out in the channel distribution stages.

-For your product website you need to make sure that the site is simple, on brand and able tell your story.
+For your food product website you need to make sure that the site is simple, on brand and able tell your story.
 The website is another great place to show off your brand’s food photography.
 Include amazing photos of the product, its ingredients, its packaging and its branding.
 Like mentioned in part one of this article series, consumers typically trust Canadian sources.
 Because of this, it’s usually beneficial to have a “Made in Canada” emblem on the product’s packaging.
 This emblem should also be present on the product website to communicate to site visitors that your product is proudly made in Canada.

 Aside from great visuals and informative emblems, your site needs to be developed effectively.
-If you are having an experienced web development agency create your website for you, ask them to pull keyword research so they can compose SEO-friendly(3) content for your site.
+If you are having an experienced web development agency create your website for you, ask them to pull keyword research so they can compose search engine friendly content for your site.
 This will allow people to find your product organically online.
 Another important thing to consider when having your website developed is the software being used.
 Make sure your site is developed with content management system (CMS) software like WordPress so you can easily update the site yourself once it’s launched.

 It is also important to consider how your target consumer is accessing their information today.
 Chances are people will not always be viewing your website from their laptops and computers.
 As a result, you need to make sure that your website is designed to be responsive – it needs to be able to make adjustments for mobile devices and tablets.
 This will make your website easy to navigate from any device, and it will increase consumer satisfaction and ultimately provide a positive brand experience.